ghostcap-gaming/pterodactyl-panel-mass-power-action/README.md

 # Panel-Power-Action
-mass stopping and starting of servers hosted on panel
+Mass stopping and starting of servers hosted on panel.
+This was designed with the intent of running with a github action.
+Suitable if you're updating lots of servers at once and you quickly need to make the update live.
+This code is provided AS IS!

 main.py <== script file that need to run